A Guide to Photographing the Pacific Coast Highway

-In early summer 2021, my partner Lauren and I flew from Denver to Los Angeles, and drove a rental car all the way up the coast to Seattle.
+In early summer 2021, I flew from Denver to Los Angeles and drove a rental car up the coast to Seattle.

-LA has never been on top of my list of travel destinations, but one of our goals this year as we search for our new home and travel to different places, is to keep an open mind about each location regardless of any preconceived notions we might have.
-A good mindset to take into travel and photography, not to mention most other aspects of life.
+LA had never been on top of my list of travel destinations, but one of our goals in 2021 was to keep an open mind about each location regardless of any preconceived notions we might have.
+A good mindset to take into travel and photography, not to mention most other aspects of life!

 That’s not to say I thought I’d hate LA, but I definitely didn’t expect to love it as much as I did!
 Don't get me wrong, I’m still not sure if I could ever call it home, but riding a tandem bike down Venice Beach and spending time taking in the palm trees can do WONDERS for your mental health.